patrickgunnar/galadrielcss/CONTRIBUTING.md

 ---

-*Thank you for considering to contribute to Galadriel.js!
+*Thank you for considering to contribute to Galadriel.CSS!
 Your skills and insights are invaluable.
 Together, let's craft digital wonders that leave an indelible mark.
 May your path be filled with brilliance and creativity!* 🙌